guzman1203/apple_financial_data/README.md

  1. Frontend: Using React(JavaScript).
 Styling implemented with TailwindCSS.

  2. Backend: Using Python with Flask.
-     a.
-Fetch data from the API.
+    1. Fetch data from the API.
-     b.
-Handle filtering and sorting based on user requests.
+    2. Handle filtering and sorting based on user requests.
-     c.
-Expose an endpoint for the frontend to fetch filtered data.
+    3. Expose an endpoint for the frontend to fetch filtered data.

  4. App deployed on Render, with link: https://apple-financial-data-frontend.onrender.com/